SOWING AND REAPING

 From the above we see that the very purpose of grace is to produce good works in the believer.
 Therefore it is inappropriate to attempt to “balance” an emphasis on righteous living with constant references to God’s mercy and grace.

-Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.
+Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
 (Ephesians 4:29)

 Grace, in the above sense, would be defined as the saving Life and Presence of the Lord Jesus brought to people when the saint avoids words that are not wholesome but instead uses his speech to build up and encourage those to whom he is speaking.